victorlomi/pitch/README.md

 # Pitch
 A web app that keeps you updated on the latest pitches from a variety of community contributed pitches.
 These pitches are divided into categories such as pick up lines and interview pitches.
-Users can comment and also add they're own pitches.
+Users can comment and also add their own pitches.

 **Author: Victor Lominyo**